-The fair value of the convertible unsecured senior notes, including the equity portion, as at November 30, 2020 was approximately \$43,125,000 based on market quotes.
+The fair value of the convertible unsecured senior notes, including the equity portion, as at November 30, 2021 was approximately \$52,756,000 (\$43,125,000 at November 30, 2020) based on market quotes.

 Share-based payment transactions

 The fair value of the employee stock options is measured based on the Black-Scholes valuation model.
 Measurement inputs include share price on measurement date, exercise price of the instrument, expected volatility (based on weighted average historical volatility adjusted for changes expected due to publicly available information), weighted average expected life of the instruments (based on historical experience and general option holder behaviour), expected dividends, and the risk-free interest rate (based on government bonds).
 Service and non-market performance conditions attached to the transactions, if any, are not taken into account in determining fair value.